SekoiaLab/Fastir_Collector/README.md

 - hexdump
 - pytz

+Alternatively, a `pip freeze` output is available in `reqs.pip`.

+## Compiling

+To compile FastIR, you will need [pyinstaller](https://github.com/pyinstaller/pyinstaller).
+Simply use ```pyinstaller pyinstaller.spec``` at the project root directory.
+The binary will by default be in `/dist`.

+Important: for x64 systems,  check that your local python installation is also in x64.

 ## Execution
 - ./fastIR_x64.exe -h for help
 - ./fastIR_x64.exe --packages fast  extract all artefacts without dump package artefacts